-According to our main result, although the embedding of the Hilbert scheme of points cannot be higher very ample in general (cf. Lemma~\ref{lem:lines-in-Hilbert-scheme}), it still exhibits identifiability.
+According to our main result, although the embedding of the Hilbert scheme of points cannot even be $2$-very ample in general (cf. Lemma~\ref{lem:lines-in-Hilbert-scheme}), it still exhibits the identifiability.

 In the proof, we show that secant lines and tangent lines to $X^{[2]}$ do not intersect out of $X^{[2]}$.
-The results by Galgano and Staffolani \cite{GS2022} concerning the secant variety of the Grassmannian play a role in simplifying our analysis.
+The results by Galgano and Staffolani \cite{GS2022} concerning the secant variety of the Grassmannian play an important role in simplifying our analysis.

 The second main theorem deals with the syzygies of the Hilbert scheme of two points.